rr967/neural_networks_in_python/numpy/README.md

-### When using numpy library ( for mathematical operations on series/list of numbers ):
+### Notes about numpy library

+Types of lists for mathematical operations on series/list of numbers:

 * list = 1D array ( vector )